-Legislation protects press freedom but allows it to be limited to protect public order, national security or public decency.
-Problematic media ownership and Turkey’s growing influence is negatively affecting press freedom.
+National legislation protects freedom of the press, but, at the same time but at the same time allows it to be limited to protect public order, national security and public decency.
+The issue of media ownership, increasing lawsuits against journalists, and Turkey’s growing pressure on the sector are affecting press freedom.

-Although there are no serious physical threats or attacks, some journalists were subjected to verbal attacks or harassment campaigns, sometimes by officials.
+Although there are no serious threats or physical attacks, an increasing number of journalists have been subjected to verbal attacks and harassment campaigns by Turkish and Turkish Cypriot authorities.
 Reporters are also often victims of online harassment.